20 May Elder Rights and Expectations

 The troubles of the elderly are chiefly financial, marked by the loss of independent earnings.
 Health-related problems typically afflict them too.
 Lack of safety and security are added hazards, especially in urban settings.
-As revealed by pan-India surveys, almost 30 per cent of the elderly are subjected to abuse or neglect, abandonment, and physical, financial or emotional abuse, often by their own family members.
+As revealed by pan-India surveys, almost 30 percent of the elderly are subjected to abuse or neglect, abandonment, and physical, financial, or emotional abuse, often by their own family members.
 Many are left lonely.
-Yet, the non-existence of detailed data on crimes against the elderly in official compilations is striking, and points to insufficient focus on the issue.
+Yet, the non-existence of detailed data on crimes against the elderly in official compilations is striking and points to insufficient focus on the issue.

 With an enhancement in life expectancy, the number of seniors in India is expected to reach 177 million in the next 25 years and 324 million by 2050 — and women will constitute a majority of that legion.
 The global population of seniors above 60 is set to exceed the number of younger people by 2050.
-The challenges posed by an ageing population are clearly upon us.
+The challenges posed by an aging population are clearly upon us.

 The world today identifies the need for inclusiveness, which basically means the lack of discrimination against any section of society, giving everyone access to the same rights and opportunities.
-And yet, one of the fastest growing demographics remains excluded from basic rights like nutrition, health care and dignity.
+And yet, one of the fastest growing demographics remains excluded from basic rights like nutrition, health care, and dignity.
 This is the plight of the 100 million strong demographic in India, the senior citizen population over the age of 60.

 Milestones in the rights of Elders in India:

 In 1999, the International Year of Older Persons, the well-being of senior citizens was mandated in the Constitution of India under Article 41.
 “The state shall, within the limits of its economic capacity and development, make effective provision for securing the right to public assistance in cases of old age”.

 Apart from measures like pensions, travel concessions, income tax relief, medical benefits, and extra interest on savings, financial support was provided for institutions and medical support for the elderly.

 National Policy on Senior Citizens 2011